munificent/craftinginterpreters/book/local-variables.md

 1. Many languages make a distinction between variables that can be reassigned and those that can't.
 In Java, the `final` modifier prevents you from assigning to a variable.
-In JavaScript, a variable declared with `let` can be assigned but one declared using `const` can't.
+In JavaScript, a variable declared with `let` can be assigned, but one declared using `const` can't.
 Swift treats `let` as single-assignment and uses `var` for assignable variables.
 Scala and Kotlin use `val` and `var`.